 Another factor is the location of the host data centers.
 Generally speaking, you’ll want access to a data center that is closer to your target market.
 This will give the people you are hoping to reach a better user experience while visiting your website.
 That’s because the closer the data center is to your website’s visitors, the more quickly the website will load.

 Perhaps the most important metric related to a host is consistency.
-Taken in the context of uptime and server response speed, consistency is vital to knowing how stable the performance of a host will be over longer periods of time.
+Taken in the context of uptime and server response speed, consistency is vital to know how stable the performance of a host will be over longer periods of time.
 Hosting uptime is usually expressed as a percentage while response speed is measured in milliseconds.
 The result will be how stable your website is to your targeted audience.
-HostScore places great emphasis on these two key metrics when determining the performance of a web host.

 3. Hosting Services Come in Different Categories